mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## FAQ

 1. What is the expected default value for boolean feature flags?
-Is it "false"?
-In the sense of "the normal product is when the feature is not around, and therefore the default should be the normal product".
-Or should it be "true" as in "the product now has this, we only shut it down if something weird happens"?
+Is it ``true`` or ``false``?
- - Definitely off.
+ - Definitely ``false``.
 The idea is to use them to slowly roll out a feature.
-So when the code is deployed, its not on yet.
+So when the code is deployed, the feature flag is not enabled yet.
 Then you roll out to a small portion, make sure everything is OK and gradually roll out from there.

-2. Is it possible to use a plugin feature flag like ``PluginIncidentManagement`` to "prepackage" a plugin only on cloud by only setting a plugin version to that flag on cloud?
-Could on-prem customers manually set that flag to install such plugin?
+2. Is it possible to use a plugin feature flag like ``PluginIncidentManagement`` to "prepackage" a plugin only on Cloud by only setting a plugin version to that flag on Cloud?
+Can Self-Managed customers manually set that flag to install such plugin?
  - Yes.
-If you leave the default "" then nothing will happen for on-prem installations.
-Then you can have cloud team set split.io/environment to set a specific version.
-On-prem can set environment variables to set feature flag values.
+If you leave the default "" then nothing will happen for Self-Managed installations.
+You can ask the Cloud team to set split.io/environment to a specific version.
+Self-Managed can set environment variables to set feature flag values.

 3. How do feature flags work on Webapp?
  - To add a feature flag that affects frontend, the following is needed: 1.
 PR to server code to add the new feature flag.
 2. PR to redux to update the types.
 3. PR to webapp to actually use the feature flag.

-4. How do we enable a feature flag for testing on community daily?
+4. How do we enable a feature flag for testing on community-daily?
- - You can post in ~Developers: Cloud with the feature flag name and what you want the Cloud team to set it to.
+ - You can post in ~Developers: Cloud channel with the feature flag name and what you want the Cloud team to set it to.